 “Absa experienced a system problem in processing card transactions from some of our retailers from 16 to 18 December 2012.
 Only transactions processed through the Master Card International clearing system were affected.

 "After identifying the problem internally, it was rectified.

 “The transaction being presented now for debit to the client’s account is still a valid transaction, completing the original purchase transaction.

 “In order to ensure that we make our customers’ lives much easier, measures have been put in place to ensure this processing error does not re-occur.

 "We sincerely apologise for any inconvenience caused to all affected cardholders and Absa acquired retailers.”

 Have you had a similar experience while banking with

 another bank?
-Share it
+Share it with us.